-COMPOSITION OF THE BOARD AND ATTENDANCE IN 2019
+COMPOSITION OF THE BOARD AND ATTENDANCE IN 2020

-- 1) Independent of the company and company management in accordance with the Swedish Corporate Governance Code. - 2) Independent of major shareholders in the company in accordance with the Swedish Corporate Governance Code. - 3) Fees as resolved at the 2018 annual general meeting.
-This means that the fees related to the period until the next AGM, i.e. for the period 8 May 2018 to 7 May 2019.
-The amounts were paid out after the 2019 AGM.
+2) Independent of major shareholders in the company in accordance with the Swedish Corporate Governance Code.

+3) Fees as resolved at the 2019 annual general meeting.
+This means that the fees related to the period until the next AGM, i.e. for the period 7 May 2019 to 7 May 2020.
+The amounts were paid out after the 2020 AGM.